theemadnes/IpGeoLocatorDashboard/README.md

 ### Visualization

-Visualization is a pretty basic affair - we're doing everything in the browser via the AWS JavaScript SDK, a Paho MQTT client, Google Geocharts, and a few addtional support scripts.
+Visualization is a pretty basic affair - we're doing everything in the browser via the AWS JavaScript SDK, a Paho MQTT client, Google Geocharts, and a few additional support scripts.
 At time of writing this (June 8, 2018), the dashboard simply visualizes the incoming stream of events on a world map.
 It looks like so:

 ![Basic dashboarding](readme_assets/img/dashboard_1.PNG)